 It is very rare for passengers to become seasick while onboard.
 Clearwater was designed to navigate the kinds of inland waters we sail in.
 Broad of beam and very low to the water, the sloop is extremely stable.

-In the event of motion sickness, the medical officer on duty is available to provide assistance.
+In the event of motion sickness, the medical officer on duty is available to assist.

 For public sails, children of all ages are welcome onboard with proper adult supervision.
-Clearwater has a limited number of infant/toddler life jackets onboard: Please verify their availability with the Outreach and Engagement Manager prior to sailing, or feel free to bring your child’s own P.F.D.
+Clearwater has a limited number of infant/toddler life jackets onboard: Please verify their availability with the Onboard Program Coordinator before sailing, or feel free to bring your child’s own P.F.D.

 Clearwater is a sub-chapter T United States Coast Guard inspected vessel.
 Clearwater is subject to and complies with all USCG and Federal Communications Commission regulations, and is inspected for safety annually: the inspection examines the ability of the crew to respond properly to an emergency and assesses the appropriateness of the vessel’s safety equipment, including fire extinguishers and personal flotation devices.
 Clearwater is also inspected by the US Coast Guard bi-annually to gauge the integrity of the vessel itself by examining the hull and other physical features of the vessel.